kconfeiteiro/pyprojecttools/README.md

 The purpose of this repository is just to include all of the small functions I use for multiple projects.
 Having them here allows me to simply clone the repository rather than copying the code for each project.
 This repository is a work in progress and I will be adding whichever functions I find are useful.
 As this repository grows, I will improve on its organization, as it was thrown together relatively quickly, so its organization is questionable, at best.
 Explore all the functions in the `Utils` directory.

+## Disclaimer
+The code in this repository was written using version `Python 3.11.4`, meaning, there might be compatibility issues with older Python versions.
+You can download version 3.11.4 [here](https://www.python.org/downloads/windows/).

 # Usage

 All you need to do to use the functions is clone the repository locally by typing

 ```
 git clone https://github.com/kconfeiteiro/PyProjectTools